 Climate & Energy Program

-The Australia Institute’s Climate & Energy Program has released the latest National Energy Emissions Audit for the electricity sector over the previous month.
+The Australia Institute Climate & Energy Program has released the latest National Energy Emissions Audit, analysing the electricity sector over the previous month.
 The Audit is authored by renowned energy expert, Dr Hugh Saddler.

 Research released today by The Australia Institute shows that coal mines in Queensland receive a discount on royalty payments of up to 17% relative to similar mines in NSW.